Those Upjohn Alligator Bags

 Return to Upjohn Memories Home Page

 In the 1980’s I could be sitting in an airport anywhere in the world and recognize a fellow Upjohn employee by their alligator bag.
 That alligator skin look was unique to The Upjohn Company and very distinctive.
-This started in 1910 when head of sales George McClelland decided his salespeople should have a badge of distinction.
-He designed a bag from alligator skin.
+It started in 1910 when head of sales George McClelland decided his salesmen should have a badge of distinction.
+He designed a bag that used alligator skin.
 After the Second World War the bags were made from calf skin with alligator grain.
-There are always a couple of them for sale on eBay if you want to own a special piece of Upjohn history.
-Here are some examples of calf skin alligator grain items.
-For an early bag in the Carol Orris collection click here.
+There are always a couple of these calf skin bags for sale on eBay if you want to own a special piece of Upjohn history.

 In 1986 as part of the centennial celebrations a miniature cardboard relica of the famous alligator bag was produced.
 It contains a selection of over-the-counter Upjohn products.
 The one below was for sale on eBay in 2014.